Email Accessibility Audits: Engineering Inclusive Transactional Systems

 }

 Test with Tab navigation in Apple Mail and Outlook.
-If focus disappears, wrap interactive elements in <button> or <a> with explicit tabindex="0" and inline focus styles.
+If focus disappears, wrap interactive elements in <a> with explicit tabindex="0" and inline focus styles.

 WCAG Alignment & Compliance Validation